ritterim/rimdev-blog/_posts/2016-02-08-angular-prime-directive.md

 ...
 ```

 Well this works!
-And, I must say, that HTML looks small and easy to manage.
-What's wrong with it, though?
-The problem is that we are dependent on the parent `$scope`.
+And, I must say, our HTML looks small and easy to manage.
+What's wrong with this code, though?
+The problem is: we are dependent on the parent `$scope`.
 We are accessing the animals from the parent controller, inside our directive.
 Well that stinks, we were supposed to encapsulate our handiwork.
 If we were to to declare a variable on `$scope` inside our directive *AND* inside our controller with the same name, our directive would overwrite whatever was in the controller (since it will be compiled and instantiated last).
 This scope leakage is an easy trap to fall into.
 There are 3 values you can use to specify scope in the configuration object of your directive:
 1. `false` (Equivalent to not specifying a scope): It will use its parent's scope
 2. `true` : It will create a new scope that inherits from the parent scope
 3. `{}` (Object literal) : An isolate scope, a new scope that doesn't inherit from the parent